-Restrictions: Must be enrolled in the following level: Undergraduate; Must be enrolled in the following major: Visual Arts; Must be enrolled in the following classification: Senior Projected Offerings: Fall 2009, Spring 2010, Fall 2010, Spring 2011
+- Must be enrolled in the following level: Undergraduate - Must be enrolled in the following major: Visual Arts - May not be enrolled in the following classification: Freshman

 Selected topic course descriptions may change from semester to semester.
 Please consult the Schedule of Classes for more information regarding this course.